dvcrn/obsidian-filename-heading-sync/README.md

 ## This plugin conflicts with plugin X, how do I solve this?

-First check if this is already solvable by adding a regex rule.
+- First check if this is already solvable by adding a regex rule.
 For example if your file always ends in `myfile.foo.md` (ending `foo`), you can exclude this globally by adding the following regex rule in the plugins settings: `.*\.foo\.md`

+- If that didn't do it, see if the other plugin acts on file-open.
+If it does, you can go into the settings of this plugin and disable the 'file open hook' as a workaround

-If this is not solvable through ignore rules, [open a new issue](https://github.com/dvcrn/obsidian-filename-heading-sync/issues/new) with steps and examples how to reproduce the problem.
+- If this still didn't solve the issue, [open a new issue](https://github.com/dvcrn/obsidian-filename-heading-sync/issues/new) with steps and examples how to reproduce the problem.

 ## Current limitations and to do